Anytime valid and asymptotically optimal inference driven by predictive recursion: Background

-The above display can be interpreted as a data-driven predictive density for $X_{n+1}$, given $X^n$, not unlike the more familiar Bayesian predictive distribution sequence.
-The combination of being recursive and producing a predictive density explains the name {\em predictive recursion}.
-A point that will be especially relevant below is that PR also produces a joint marginal density for $X^n$---``marginal'' in the sense that the mixing distribution $\Psi$ has been integrated out---and it has a multiplicative form, \`a la \citet[][Eq.~10.10]{wald.sequential}.
-That is, denoting this joint marginal density by $\hat q^\text{\sc pr}(\cdot)$, it satisfies
+The above display defines a $\pr$-based predictive density for $X_{n+1}$, given $X^n$.
+It also produces a joint marginal density for $X^n$---``marginal'' in the sense that the mixing distribution $\Psi$ has been integrated out---and it has a multiplicative form, \`a la \citet[][Eq.~10.10]{wald.sequential}, \citet{dawid1984}, and \citet{rissanen1984}.
+That is, the joint marginal density $\hat q^\text{\sc pr}$ satisfies

-It is PR's flexibility and the multiplicative form of its joint marginal density, that makes it especially suitable for anytime valid nonparametric inference.
+It is $\pr$'s flexibility and the multiplicative form of its joint marginal density that makes it especially suitable for anytime valid nonparametric inference.

+The simple $\pr$ algorithm is computationally efficient in the sense that the update $\hat\Psi_{n} \to \hat\Psi_{n+1}$ is an $O(1)$ operation in $n$.
+But the integration in \eqref{eq:pr} must be done numerically and requires care.
+If the dimension of $\UU$ is relatively low, then integration can be handled easily and accurately using quadrature.
+Monte Carlo would be a natural alternative, but direct sampling from $\hat\Psi_{n}$ is a challenge, so we developed a ``$\pr$ticle filter'' strategy \citep{prticle} that can easily accommodate mixtures over $\UU$ of moderate dimension, as in Example~\ref{ex:parametric} below and in the supplementary material.
+Extensions to high-dimensional $\UU$ is a focus of ongoing research.

+The computations in \eqref{eq:pr} are carried out pointwise on a grid spanning $\UU$, which effectively requires $\UU$ to be fixed {\em a priori} and bounded.
+In our experience, particularly with batch data, one can safely fix $\UU$ as a large compact that contains those $u$'s even remotely compatible with the observed data.
+With sequential data, one could first use a block of data to inform the choice of $\UU$, then go back and process the full sequence with that choice of $\UU$.
+More formally, \citet[][Sec.~5]{mt-rate} present a {\em generalized predictive recursion} algorithm that features an adaptive support, but we will not consider this here.